olamedia/jquery-components/index.md

 * Nested components.
 Components can initialize all known application components withing itself, without knowledge of their specific names.
 Useful when loading rich content withing itself (for example, for modal window component).
 * Multiple components on a same DOMElement.
 This allows compact HTML code.
 * Components can be extended at runtime: replace 'extend' method with own code.
 For example, component can be made singleton by replacing 'instance' method.
+* Responsive components.
+Every component is receiving resize events, use `.on('resize'` to recalculate it's size or hide/show some elements.

 ## TODO

 * ?
 Access to parent/child scope, object as a value
 * ?
 Component router with History support
+* Check order of resize events
 * ?
 * ...